 Practice Profile

 Esther is a busy and sought-after junior practitioner with a broad practice across all of Chambers’ areas of specialism.
-She is ranked as a Leading Junior for Planning in the Legal 500 and has been recognised as a top-rated junior under 35 in the Planning Law Survey since 2022.
+She is ranked as a Leading Junior for Planning in the Legal 500 and is recognised as a top-rated junior in the Planning Law Survey.
 She is a Commissioning Editor of FTB’s Environmental Law Blog.

 Recent and current work includes:

-- Acting for the Open Spaces Society (led by Richard Honey KC and Ned Westaway) intervening in Darwall v Dartmoor National Park Authority [2023] EWCA Civ 927 in support of the successful Appellant.
-The Court of Appeal accepted the Intervenor’s and the Appellant’s argument that the right to access common land for open-air recreation included a right to “wild camp” on that land.
+- Acting for the Open Spaces Society (led by Ned Westaway and with Stephanie Bruce-Smith) intervening in Darwall v Dartmoor National Park Authority [2025] UKSC 20 in support of the successful Respondent.
+The Supreme Court upheld the judgment of the Court of Appeal and endorsed the Intervenor’s and the Respondent’s argument that the right to access common land for open-air recreation included a right to “wild camp” on that land.

 Esther has undertaken cases for Advocate and the Environmental Law Foundation and is happy to work on a pro bono basis in appropriate cases.

 Esther’s experience and ability in planning is recognised in her ranking as a Leading Junior in the Legal 500.
-She has also been recognised as one of the top-rated planning barristers under 35 in the Planning Law Survey for the last two years.
+She has also been recognised as one of the top-rated junior planning barristers in the Planning Law Survey 2025.

 Esther is a contributor to Butterworths’ Planning Service, responsible for Division C “Obtaining planning permission”.
 Esther was previously seconded to the Legal Department at the London Borough of Tower Hamlets, where she advised on a broad range of legal issues involving planning, regeneration and local government law, as well as gaining a close insight into the workings of a local planning authority.

 Esther regularly advises and represents clients on all issues to do with compulsory acquisition, including powers of compulsory purchase, the compensation code and limitation provisions.
-Esther represented HS2 (led by Andrew Tait KC) in its successful appeal against a CAAD certificate granted by Ealing Borough Council (Secretary of State for Transport v Bleep UK Plc [2022] UKUT 331 (LC), [2002] RVR 108).
+Esther successfully promoted the Dinnington Town Centre CPO (led by Caroline Daly) on behalf of Rotherham Metropolitan Borough Council, a £12-million Levelling-Up regeneration scheme which will transform an aging, unsafe and disused high street.
+She has represented the Secretary of State for Transport (led by Andrew Tait KC) in two appeals against CAAD certificates granted by Ealing Borough Council in relation to land acquired for the HS2 Scheme (Secretary of State for Transport v John Lewis Partnership Pensions Trust (decision awaited); Secretary of State for Transport v Bleep UK Plc [2022] UKUT 331 (LC), [2002] RVR 108 (appeal allowed)).
 She has recently advised an acquiring authority on the procedure and merits of promoting a CPO as well as advising landowners on the relationship between the DCO regime and compulsory acquisition.

-Esther is currently instructed by an interested party representing local residents in the ongoing examination into the proposed DCO to relocate the Cambridge Waste Water Treatment Plant onto a Green Belt site.
-She has provided advice at all stages of the process and has made submissions at DCO hearings, in particular on the applicable legal and policy framework and the need for the relocation.
+Esther was instructed by an interested party representing local residents in examination into the proposed DCO to relocate the Cambridge Waste Water Treatment Plant onto a Green Belt site.
+She advised at all stages of the process and made oral submissions at DCO hearings, in particular on the applicable legal and policy framework and the need for the relocation.
+Many of the submissions she made were accepted by the Examining Authority which advised the Secretary of State to refuse to make the DCO, although the Secretary of State ultimately disagreed.

 Esther has attended and assisted on a number of infrastructure inquiries, including inquiries into development consent orders for new rail and road links as well as orders under the Transport and Works Act.
 She provided initial advice to the Claimant in Pearce v SSBEIS [2021] EWHC 326 (Admin), the first challenge under s.118 of the Planning Act 2008 that was successful after oral argument.